ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 - Scaffolding assembled contigs using RagTag.
 - Accessing genome assembly quality using BBMap and BUSCO.
 keypoints:
-- Don't forget to edit the email in the SLURM scripts.
+- Don't forget to edit the email in the SLURM scripts and username.
 - There are several other ways to submit the job.
 Some software support multithread and you can write the array scripts request resources.
 ---